bobbrowning/std-ai-api/README.md

 OPENAI_API_KEY      OpenAI
 GEMINI_API_KEY      Gemini
 ANTHROPIC_API_KEY   Claude

-## Results
+## Results:

         The results are an object

 {
         content:  "[The results from the AI service]"